javaistic/Hello_World/README.md

 ## Hello World
 # Program to print Hello World in Java

-Here we will see the basic syntax of a java program In the first program we print `Hello Wolrd`.
+Here we will see the basic syntax of a java program In the first program we print `Hello, Wolrd!`.

 ## Input